 The vulnerability does not exist for pointer variables (or constants).
 Pointer variables are initialized to null by default, and every dereference of a pointer is checked for a null value.

 The checks mandated by the type system apply to the use of uninitialized variables as well.
 Use of an out-of-bounds value in relevant contexts causes an exception, regardless of the origin of the faulty value.
-(See 6.38 Ignored Error Status and Unhandled Exceptions [OYB] regarding exception handling.)
+(See Error!
+Reference source not found. regarding exception handling.)
 Thus, the only remaining vulnerability is the potential use of a faulty but subtype-conformant value of an uninitialized variable, since it is technically indistinguishable from a value legitimately computed by the application.

 For record types, default initializations may be specified as part of the type definition.